NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 # How and what to curate?

 Try to fill as many fields as possible.
 If one field definition is unclear, report in the [BIII.eu forum](http://biii.eu/forum) or raise [an issue](https://github.com/NeuBIAS/bise-documents/issues) in Github [bise documents repository](https://github.com/NeuBIAS/bise-documents).
-Also mind that there is an [Entry Information Standard documentation](https://github.com/Leandroscholz/bise-documents/blob/master/Entry-information-standard/Entry-info-standard.md) for BISE, where you can check whether your entry will be classified from 'sparse' to 'comprehensive'.
+Also mind that there is an [Entry Information Standard documentation](https://github.com/Leandroscholz/bise-documents/blob/master/Entry-information-standard/Entry-info-standard.md) for BISE, where you can check how your entry will be interpreted and curated by confirmed taggers.
+The entry information standard divides the entry based on its degree of completeness, from 'sparse' to 'comprehensive'.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt>):